The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 Automatically deals earth damage with a potency of 50 to all enemies within an active Doton upon the execution of Katon, Goka Mekkyaku, Phantom Kamaitachi, or upon the execution of Hakke Mujinsatsu as a combo action after Death Blossom.
 This action cannot be assigned to the hotbar.

 ![](https://xivapi.com/i/002000/002931_hr1.png)

 **Forked Raiju**

 Delivers a lightning attack with a potency of 560.
 Grants 5 ninki.
-Can only be used while under the effect of Raiju Ready, granted by Raiton, and consumes 1 stack of the buff when used.
+Can only be used while under the effect of Raiju Ready, granted by Raiton, and consumes one stack of the buff when used.
 Forked Raiju is a gapcloser with a range of 20 yalms.

  ![](https://xivapi.com/i/002000/002932_hr1.png)